Engagement Rate Metrics and Benchmarking: The Complete 2026 Guide

 Platform-Specific Engagement Rate Benchmarks

 Let's get concrete.
-Here are 2026 engagement rate benchmarks by platform:
+Here are 2026 engagement rate benchmarks by platform, informed by real creator data:

 Instagram Engagement Rate Benchmarks: - Micro-influencers (10K-100K followers): 2-4% engagement rate - Mid-tier influencers (100K-1M followers): 1-2% engagement rate - Macro-influencers (1M+ followers): 0.5-1% engagement rate - Average brands (no influencer status): 0.5-1.5% engagement rate